e2tha-e/template-engine-comparison/README.md

-A big difference between the imperative and functional code examples is that the imperative code employs a for-loop to iteratively invoke `paramsApplyToParseObj()`, whereas the functional code invokes `paramsApplyToParseObj()` once, wherein it recurses into itself until the `parseObjKeysItr` object's `.next()` method returns a `parseObjKeysItrn` object with property `.done` === `true`.
+A big difference between the imperative and functional code examples is that the imperative code employs a for-loop to iteratively invoke `paramsApplyToParseObj()`, whereas the functional code invokes `paramsApplyToParseObj()` wherein it recurses into itself until the `parseObjKeysItr` object's `.next()` method returns a `parseObjKeysItrn` object with property `.done` === `true`.
 While the code to `paramsApplyToParseObj()` is not shown, it can be inferred that it treats `parseObjKeysItr` and